dive-into-machine-learning/dive-into-machine-learning/README.md

 	- scikit-learn
 	- matplotlib

 You can install Python 3 and all of these packages in a few clicks with the [Anaconda Python distribution](https://www.anaconda.com/download/).
 Anaconda is popular in Data Science and Machine Learning communities.
-You can use whichever tool you want. [conda vs. pip vs. virtualenv](https://conda.io/docs/commands.html#conda-vs-pip-vs-virtualenv-commands)
+(Use whichever tool you want.)

-### Cloud-based
+### Cloud-based options

 Some options you can use from your browser:

-- [Binder](https://mybinder.org/) is the official choice to [try JupyterLab](https://jupyter.org/try)
+- **[Binder](https://mybinder.org/) is Jupyter Notebook's official choice to [try JupyterLab](https://jupyter.org/try)**
 - [Deepnote](https://deepnote.com/) allows for real-time collaboration
 - [Google Colab](https://colab.research.google.com/) provides "free" GPUs